caldwell/libanalogtv/README.md

 -------------

-This is Trevor Blackwell's excellent analog TV simulator ripped out of XScreenSaver, where's been living for the past 10 years.
+This is Trevor Blackwell's excellent analog TV simulator ripped out of XScreenSaver, where it's been living for the past 10 years.
 All the X11 vestiges have been shed and it's presented here as a stand-alone C library for use with Apple 2 Emulators, or anyone else who wants a fancy way to make your screen look like an analog monitor.